marcransome/pond/README.md

 Created pond: my-app
 ```

-Pond also supports the concept of a _private_ pond—intended to store environment variables that use sensitive values (e.g. tokens, keys).
+Pond also supports the concept of a _private_ pond—intended to store environment variables that contain sensitive values (e.g. tokens, keys).
 Private ponds are stored in a separate directory tree to regular ponds and their collective parent directory is given `0700` permissions rather than the `0755` permissions used by regular ponds.
 In addition, private ponds may be treated differently by pond commands introduced in future updates (e.g. `export`).

 To create a private pond use the `-p` or `--private` option: